-I have already had occasion to point out - in Pravda (No.68, May 28, 1917), which was suppressed by the government of Kerensky and other "socialist" Ministers - how on this point (of course, not representatives of pseudo- revolutionary pseudo-democracy have made glaring departures from democracy.
+I have already had occasion to point out - in Pravda (No.68, May 28, 1917), which was suppressed by the government of Kerensky and other "socialist" Ministers - how on this point (of course, not on this point alone by any means) our pseudo-socialist representatives of pseudo- revolutionary pseudo-democracy have made glaring departures from democracy.
 Naturally, people who have bound themselves by a "coalition" to the imperialist bourgeoisie have remained deaf to this criticism.